A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Introduction

-\textbf{Comparison with~\cite{amani2021ucb}} While the authors in~\cite{amani2021ucb} also extend the algorithms of~\cite{faury2020improved} to a multinomial problem, their setting is materially different.
-Authors in~\cite{amani2021ucb} model various click-types for the same advertisement (action) via multinomial distribution.
-They consider actions played at each round to be non-combinatorial, i.e. a single action as opposed to a bundle of actions, which differs from the assortment optimization setting in this work.
+\textbf{Comparison with~\cite{amani2021ucb}} While the authors in~\cite{amani2021ucb} also extend the algorithms of~\cite{faury2020improved} to a multinomial problem, their setting is materially different from ours.
+They model various click-types for the same advertisement (action) via the multinomial distribution. further, they consider actions played at each round to be non-combinatorial, i.e., a single action as opposed to a bundle of actions, which differs from the assortment optimization setting in this work.
 Therefore, their approach and technical analysis are different from ours.